 When I had my first encounter with Einstein’s theories, I tripped on his spacetime concept based on four-dimensional space.
 Not surprisingly, most of my classmates agreed that we could explain the Minkowski space “back to the prof” but could hardly visualize it.

 Only one student said that having four orthogonal axes is only natural, how else?
 And yes, of course, he can see it.
-That guy was born blind.
+This guy was blind from birth.